AlizadaMadina/serene-ai/README.md

 useful for Data Science and STEM students who deal with dense lecture notes, complex practice problems, and multiple courses at once.

-It was built by a Data Science student at Simon Fraser University in Vancouver, Canada, for students exactly like her.

 ---